Olha Kobylianska: Chernivtsi

 The board and members of the Shevchenko Scientific Society celebrating the 100th anniversary of the publication of Ivan Kotliarevsky's Eneida, Lviv, 31 October 1898: Sitting in the first row: Mykhaylo Pavlyk, Yevheniya Yaroshynska, Natalia Kobrynska, Olha Kobylianska, Sylvester Lepky, Andriy Chaykovsky, Kost Pankivsky.
-In the second row: Ivan Kopach, Volodymyr Hnatiuk, Osyp Makovei, Mykhailo Hrushevsky, Ivan Franko, Oleksandr Kolessa, Bohdan Lepky.
+In the second row: Ivan Kopach, Volodymyr Hnatiuk, Osyp Makovei, Mykhailo Hrushevsky, Ivan Franko, Oleksander Kolessa, Bohdan Lepky.
 Standing in the third row: Ivan Petrushevych, Filaret Kolessa, Yossyp Kyshakevych, Ivan Trush, Denys Lukianovych, Mykola Ivasyuk.

 In 1891, she moved to Chernivtsi.
 There she met Natalia Kobrynska (Ozarkevych) and Doctor Sofia Okunevska, who encouraged her to read widely and write in Ukrainian.
 She fell in love with Kobrynska's brother, Dr. Yevhen Ozarkevych.

 In 1894, she became one of the initiators of the Association of Ruthenian Women in Bukovina, the program of which she included in her brochure Something about the idea of the feminist movement.
 One of her most prominent works which captured her political and social views was the novel Tsarivna (Princess), published in the Bukovina newspaper in 1895, as well as in other publications later.
 Princess (originally entitled Lorelei) was her first work published in the Ukrainian language, rather than in German.

 In 1896, she wrote Arystokratka, followed by Impromptu phantasie, and Valse melancolique in 1898.
 The last of these constituted a pioneering treatment of same-sex love, and was based partly on Kobylians'ka's own experiences.
 In the 1890s, she had enjoyed a romantic relationship with the male literary critic, Osyp Makovei, who had championed Kobylians'ka's work and was comfortable with the theme of strong, independent, educated female characters who asserted their right for sexual fulfillment.
-However, the two later broke up and in 1901 Kobylians'ka met with the female writer Lesia Ukrainka (1871-1913).
+However, the two later broke up and in 1901 Kobylians'ka met with the female writer Lesia Ukrainka (1871–1913).
 The meeting produced an intensely passionate union that was realised through correspondence as illness and circumstances prevented them from living together.
-The literary critic Ihor Kostetsky later suggested that their relationship was lesbian, while George S. N. Luckyj believes that: "There was probably little or no physical contact between the two women, though the language of their letters appears homo-erotic".Solomiia Pavlychko has noted the strong homoerotic motifs found in Kobylians'ka's published work, most notably Valse mélancolique.
+The literary critic Ihor Kostetsky later suggested that their relationship was lesbian, while George S. N. Luckyj believes that: "There was probably little or no physical contact between the two women, though the language of their letters appears homo-erotic".
+Solomiia Pavlychko has noted the strong homoerotic motifs found in Kobylians'ka's published work, most notably Valse mélancolique.